-I'm an investigative journalist and a Research Fellow at the Centre of Criminology, UCT, and an associate of Southern Write, a group of travel and natural history writers and photographers in Africa.
-I am a former editor of Getaway magazine in Cape Town, South Africa.
+I'm an investigative journalist and a Research Fellow at the Centre of Criminology and Safety and Violence Initiative (SaVI), UCT.
+Other connections are an associate of Southern Write, a group of African travel and natural history writers and photographers and a former editor of Getaway magazine in Cape Town.

 As a criminologist, I was one of the co-drafters of the Youth Justice White Paper for the Mandela government which became the Child Justice Act.
 I'm a specialist in adolescent deviance and was one of the founders of the Usiko Trust working with high-risk youth.
 I am also a trustee of the Chrysalis Academy and founder of Umzi Wethu, a residential programme for Aids orphans.

 I have a PhD in political science, an MA in criminology, a BA in African history and have published a post-doctoral study on gangs, rituals and rites of passage.
 I have held lectureships in Journalism (Rhodes) and Criminology (University of Cape Town) and conducted my PhD research at SOAS, London University.

 I was the first Writer in Residence at South Africa’s Antarctic Sanai 4 base (2005/6) and have written 17 books and many articles and chapters.
 My writing awards include a Mondi Award for my column on the environment, Natural Selections, and the City Press Non-Fiction Award for my book Gang Town.
 My wife, the novelist Patricia Schonstein, land I ive in Cape Town.